Priyanga-code/DBS-PREDICTOR-2/README.md

-<<<<<<< HEAD
 # DBS Share Price Predictor

-A simple Flask web app that predicts DBS share price based on the USD/SGD exchange rate using a linear regression model.
+A simple Flask web application that predicts the DBS share price based on the USD/SGD exchange rate using a linear regression model.

 ---